breschmidt182/ProfessionalReadMeGen/README.md

 # Description
 User is able to generate a README for a project by answering the questions given.

+# To Run App
+First install all packages by running npm i in the terminal.
+Then once that is completed run npm start this should get the app to pop up in the terminal.
+Go through and answer all of the questions.
+Once finished a ReadMe file should be generated.
+To exit the app hit ctrl + c.

 # Screenshot
 ![Screenshot of READMESample](./Screenshot%202022-06-04%20121615.png)